josh-hrr/typescript-playground/README.md

 ## Introduction

-Welcome to the TypeScript Code Practice repository!
-This repository is designed to help you improve your TypeScript coding skills through a series of practice exercises and challenges.
-Whether you're a beginner looking to learn TypeScript or an experienced developer seeking to refine your skills, this repository has something for you.
+This repository is designed for improving TypeScript coding skills through a series of practice exercises and challenges.

 ## Contributing

-Contributions are welcome!
-If you have an exercise or challenge that you'd like to share, please follow these steps:
+Contributions are welcome, if you have an exercise or challenge that you'd like to share, please follow these steps:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b feature/add-new-exercise`.